Moore's Ford lynchings: Background

-In the aftermath of World War II, there was considerable social unrest in the United States, especially in the South.
+In the aftermath of World War II, there was considerable social unrest in the US, especially in the South.
 African-American veterans resented being treated as second-class citizens after returning home and began to press for civil rights, including the ability to vote.
 But many white supremacists resented them and wanted to reestablish dominance.
 The number of lynchings of black people rose after the war, with twelve lynched in the Deep South in 1945 alone.
 The states' exclusion of most black people from the political system across the South since the turn of the century had been maintained through a variety of devices, despite several challenges that reached the US Supreme Court.

 In April 1946, the Supreme Court of the United States ruled that white primaries were unconstitutional, making way for at least some African Americans to vote in Democratic Party primaries that year.
 In Georgia, some black people prepared to vote in the July primary, against the resistance of most whites.
 This change is believed to have contributed to the lynchings, as related to the continued white effort to intimidate blacks and suppress their voting.

 In 1946, the three-time former governor of Georgia, Eugene Talmadge, was involved in a difficult battle to win the Democratic primary for nomination as governor in the general election that year.
 At the time, whites in the South voted overwhelmingly for Democratic candidates and winning the Democratic primary was tantamount to winning a general election for an office.

 Talmadge's campaign was noted for its violent racist rhetoric: he boasted about having assaulted and flogged the black sharecroppers who worked for his family when he was a young man.
-He claimed to having carried an ax when he chased a black man who had sat next to a white woman.
+He claimed to have carried an ax when he chased a black man who had sat next to a white woman.
 While campaigning in Walton County, Talmadge held a rally attended by about 600 in Monroe.
 Among those who attended the rally were two local white farmers, Barnette Hester and J. Loy Harrison, both of whom spoke afterward to Talmadge at a campaign barbecue.
 Harrison was a long-time supporter of Talmadge and had named his second son after the governor.

 Although Talmadge called his opponent, James V. Carmichael, a "nigger lover", Carmichael's rally in Monroe a week later attracted a larger crowd.
 This suggested that many of the white farmers who had voted for Talmadge as governor in three previous elections were beginning to tire of him.